bpourian/CAPONE-API/README.md

 As a User
 So that I can register as a citizen of Capital-Onder
-I would like visit a website
+I would like to visit a webpage

 As a User
 So that I can give my information over on the website